ethersphere/ethswarm-blog-hugo/content/foundation/posts/announcing-the-swarm-foundation-technical-milestones.md

 Time Estimate: To be confirmed

 More milestones will be added as the previous ones are achieved.
-Follow the progress on [progress.ethswarm.org](https://progress.ethswarm.org/) and join our Discord server and get all the latest announcements.
+Follow the progress on [progress.ethswarm.org](https://progress.ethswarm.org/) and join our Discord server to get all the latest announcements.